CortexIntelligentAutomation/docs/content/en/docs/2025.1/getting-started/on-premise/install-innovation-only/_index.md

 ---
 title: "Install Innovation Only"
 linkTitle: "Install Innovation Only"
-description: "Information about installing a {{% ctx %}} platform."
+description: "Information about installing a {{% ctx %}} Innovation platform."
 weight: 10
 ---